 - Make sure the filling is not too wet or your egg rolls won’t get crispy.
 Spoon the filling out with a slotted spoon to leave any extra moisture behind.

-- Place fried egg rolls on paper towels right away, to help keep the egg rolls crispy longer.
+- Place fried egg rolls on a paper towel right away, to help keep the egg rolls crispy longer.

 - Store baked egg rolls in a pan in the oven at 250 F to keep them warm if needed before serving.